bull-sec/jekyll-klise/_posts/book-review-genefather/2023-11-04-book-review-genefather.md

 ## Alpha Primarus

-Oh boy, lets try and unwrap whatever the heck is going on here.

 OK, so at no point in the story do any of the characters blatantly say it, but it's heavily implied that Cawl has created his own Primarch in Alpha Primaris, with Cawl referring to him as "my son" during a conversation with Bile.
-Or at least that was my takeaway.
+Or at least that was my takeaway from that exchange.

 This has some serious implications if it's accurate.
 Does this open the door to new Primarchs being created?
-Cawl still has access to the Sangprimus Portum, but it sounds like it took him a LONG time to make Alpha Primaris, so maybe not?
+Cawl still has access to the Sangprimus Portum, but it sounds like it took him a LONG time to make Alpha Primaris, so maybe not something we're likely to see any time soon?
+Very interesting to see where this story thread leads, which is a theme with this book unfortunately, that it doesn't resolve much and leaves one wanting answers to more questions.

 ## A word on FSMs